'Just Another Girl on the I.R.T.' (1993) by Leslie Harris

 Worst time to watch:

 When you're not in the mood to relive the early 90s.
-"Just Another Girl" feels dated, which I think is kind of unavoidable for movies that focus on the cultural climate during that time period ("Boyz n the Hood," "Election," "Clerks").
+"Just Another Girl" feels dated, which I think is kind of unavoidable for movies that focus on the cultural climate during that time period like "Boyz n the Hood" (Singleton, 1991), "Election" (Payne, 1999), and "Clerks" (Smith, 1994).

 Did anyone out there grow up watching "Rappin' N' Rhymin'" on VHS?
 Chantel (Ariyan A. Johnson) would totally be a character on that show.
 She would think it's lame, but maybe they'd convince her to do it by offering college tuition money.
 I don't want to cause drama, but I think she would probably steal Damon away from Micki.